College Park location

 students and graduates?

-The program's director works with the
+Our program works with the University

 of Maryland's Career Center to organize 2